 Dry cat food should not be a mainstay, because cats get the majority of their moisture from food.
 Cats have less thirst than they need to have, unless they are fed a diet high in moisture.
 Feeding dry cat food exclusively leads to kidney disease.
 One option is to make dry food soup.

 Choosing a baby food, it may be a better guarantee you will get quality meat from these products, than canned cat food.
 For example, Gerber Brand Chicken and Gravy or Beech Nut Beef and Beef Broth.
 The Gerber brand has a litte corn starch as a thickener.
+If you feed the Beech Nut by itself, they may lick all the broth, and there will be a residue of dry beef particles at one end of the plate.
+This doesn't happen with the Gerber brand.
+However, if you thoroughly stir the Beech Nut into canned cat food, it can turn a high-end cat food they don't like, into a tasty treat.

 Yes: baked carrots, peas, frozen corn, steamed asparagus or broccoli florets, green beans, zucchini, spinach, catnip, green beans, winter squash, lettuce or chopped greens.